 In the AutoDL literature, few efforts are usually made to analyze the generated DNNs.
 In \citet{DBLP:journals/corr/abs-1909-09569} the authors established that architectures with wide and shallow cell structures are favoured by the NAS algorithms and that they suffer from poor generalization performance.
 We can rightfully ask ourselves about the efficiency of our framework and some of these questions may be answered thanks to a light models analysis.
 By the end of this section, we will try to answer some inquiries about our framework outputs.
 To answer those questions we defined some structural indicators, and we computed them in Table \ref{tab:best_models} for the best model for each dataset from \citet{godahewa2021monash}:

-\begin{itemize} \item \textbf{\textit{Nodes}}: it represents the number of nodes (i.e. operations) in the graph. \item \textbf{\textit{Width}}: it represents the network width which can be defined as the maximum of incoming or outgoing edges to all nodes within the graph. \item \textbf{\textit{Depth}}: it defines the network depth which corresponds to the size of the longest path in the graph. \item \textbf{\textit{Dim}}: it is the maximum channel dimension, relative to the number of input and output channels (ratio).
-It indicates how complex the latent spaces from the neural network might become, compared to the dataset complexity. \item \textbf{\textit{Edges}}: it represents the number of edges, relative to the number of nodes in the graph.
+\begin{itemize} \item \textbf{\textit{Nodes}}: it represents the number of nodes (i.e. operations) in the graph. \item \textbf{\textit{Width}}: it represents the network width which can be defined as the maximum of incoming or outgoing edges to all nodes within the graph. \item \textbf{\textit{Depth}}: it defines the network depth which corresponds to the size of the longest path in the graph. \item \textbf{\textit{Edges}}: it represents the number of edges, relative to the number of nodes in the graph.